dysonprotocol/docs/docs/index.md

 ### Python
 Scripts, also known as smart-contracts, are written in a <a href="/available-python-functions">subset of Python</a>.
-This allows developers to leverage their existing knowlage of the Python syntax and <a href="available-python-functions">standard libraries</a>.
+This allows developers to leverage their existing knowledge of the Python syntax and <a href="available-python-functions">standard libraries</a>.